3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 <!-- ==================================================================================================================================== Custom Title Block (custom element) -->

 ## Custom Title Block (custom element)
-Custom Title Block is a public information for readers, it would be suitable for supplementing information which you think is important to readers.
+Custom Title Block is a piece of public information for readers, it would be suitable for supplementing information that you think is important to readers.

 Let's see what it looks like: